The Smart Export Guarantee (SEG) was introduced on 1st January 2020 as a replacement to the Feed-in Tariff (FiT).

 The introduction of the Smart Export Guarantee will have no impact on any homeowners still receiving Feed-in Tariff payments.
 You will still receive those payments for the full 20 year period (or 25 years in a few cases).

-Should I wait until 2020 to install solar panels?
+Should I install solar panels?

 - Reduce your reliance on your energy supplier which will in turn help to cut your energy bills